JCenina-CSec/soc-homelab/README.md

 # SOC Homelab

 ## Overview
-Built a virtualized cybersecurity homelab using Proxmox VE to simulate enterprise-style infrastructure and SOC workflows.
+Built a virtualised cybersecurity homelab using Proxmox VE to simulate enterprise-style infrastructure and SOC workflows.

 ---